 Camelid TB testing scenarios

-The following set of flow diagrams summarise the process and actions taken by APHA for statutory TB testing scenarios in camelids in England and Scotland.
+The following set of flow diagrams summarise the process and actions taken by APHA for statutory and voluntary TB testing scenarios in camelids in England and Scotland.

 Post mortem examination

 Post mortem images of TB in camelids

 At post mortem examination, if present, lesions characteristic of TB are predominantly found in the respiratory system although they are seen in other organs in cases of more generalised disease.
 Lung lesions are often very extensive and cavitation is common, where lung tissue is destroyed and replaced by a cavity.